The Mitten Tree Story-related Math Activities for Preschoolers

 Counting Activity

-Counting is an essential skill that preschoolers need to learn because it helps them understand the meaning of numbers, and is the base for all the other number concepts.
+Counting is an essential skill preschoolers need to learn because it helps them understand the meaning of numbers and is the basis for other number concepts.

-To help them practice this skill I included two sheets with six tiles each, with different quantities in The Mitten Tree Math Pack.
-The children have to count the amount of mitten in each tile, and circle the correct number or have them mark it with a clothespin.
+To help them practice this skill, I included two sheets with six tiles each, with different quantities in The Mitten Tree Math Pack.
+The children have to count the number of mittens on each tile and circle the correct number, or mark it with a clothespin.

 The Mitten Tree Counting Activity